• Reading time:25 mins read

 Pros:

-• Single-finger turning of focus knob;
+• Single-finger turning of the focus knob;

 • Limited Lifetime Warranty;